icicleio/docs/docs/api/concurrent.md

 Sets the fork's scheduling priority as a percentage.

+!!! note
-Note that on many systems, only the superuser can increase the priority of a process.
+    On many systems, only the superuser can increase the priority of a process.

 ---